Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 READ THE FULL STORY

-Chaga isn't a trendy superfood — it's been studied by scientist from Sweden to Japan for over 60 years.
+Chaga isn't a trendy superfood — it's been studied by scientists from Sweden to Japan for over 60 years.
 Here's what's actually inside every piece we harvest.

 • biotech